home-assistant/home-assistant.io/source/_components/binary_sensor.rfxtrx.markdown

 - **automatic_add** (*Optional*): To enable the automatic addition of new binary sensors.
 - **sensor_class** (*Optional*): The [type/class](/components/binary_sensor/) of the sensor to set the icon in the frontend.
 - **off_delay** (*Optional*): For sensors that only sends 'On' state updates, this variable sets a delay after which the sensor state will be updated back to 'Off'.
-- **data_bits** (*Optional*): For PT-2262 based sensors, defines how many data bits are used by the device in its RF messages.
-- **command_on** (*Optional*): For PT-2262 based sensors, defines the data bits value that is sent by the device upon an 'On' command.
-- **command_off** (*Optional*): For PT-2262 based sensors, defines the data bits value that is sent by the device upon an 'Off' command.

-## Managing single-signal and multiple-signal sensors
+Binary sensors have only two states - "on" and "off".
+Many door or window opening sensors will send a signal each time the door/window is open or closed.
+However, depending on their hardware or on their purpose, some sensors are only able to signal their "on" state:

-Some sensors always send the same signal.
-For example, a motion sensor sends "motion detected" signals, but usually does not send any "no more motion" signal.
-It stays "on" for a few seconds and goes back to sleep, ready to signal other motion events.
-Some doorbells may also only send "on" signals when the toggle switch is pressed, but no "off" signal when the switch is released.
+- Most motion sensors send a signal each time they detect motion.
+They stay "on" for a few seconds and go back to sleep, ready to signal other motion events.
+Usually, they do not send a signal when they go back to sleep.
+- Some doorbells may also only send "on" signals when their toggle switch is pressed, but no "off" signal when the switch is released.

 For those devices, use the *off_delay* parameter.
 It defines a delay after which a device will go back to an "Off" state.
 That "Off" state will be fired internally by Home Assistant, just as if the device fired it by itself.
-If a motion sensor can fire signals once every 5 seconds, sets the *off_delay* parameter to *seconds: 5*.
+If a motion sensor can only send signals once every 5 seconds, sets the *off_delay* parameter to *seconds: 5*.

-Some sensors are able to send different signals for several events: some door sensors can send both "open" and "close" signals and let you know if you have left a window opened .

 Example configuration: